 Permits may be developed and issued on an individual site-specific basis, or they may be developed and issued to apply to facilities with similar activities or effluent characteristics.
 These two types of permits are respectively referred to as individual permits and general permits.
-To date, NDEQ has developed and issued general permits for the following activity categories: hydrostatic testing, dewatering, land application of concrete grooving/grinding slurry, pesticides applications to, over, and near waters of the state, gasoline contaminated groundwater remediation projects. petroleum product contaminated groundwater remediation projects, construction site storm water, and industrial site storm water.
+To date, the department has developed and issued general permits for the following activity categories: hydrostatic testing, dewatering, land application of concrete grooving/grinding slurry, pesticides applications to, over, and near Waters of the State, gasoline contaminated groundwater remediation projects, petroleum product contaminated groundwater remediation projects, construction site storm water, and industrial site storm water.
 Municipal Separate Storm Sewer System (MS4) permits have been issued to entities, including metropolitan areas and counties that meet the criteria of the NPDES Storm Water Program.
-There currently are 22 metropolitan areas and counties in Nebraska that have received MS4 permits, and one MS4 permit for the University of Nebraska-Lincoln.
-The Construction Storm Water General Permit was reissued January 1, 2008.
-It is currently under extension, being drafted, and is expected to be reissued soon.
-The Industrial Storm Water General Permit was issued on July 1, 2011.
+There currently are 23 storm sewer systems in Nebraska that have received MS4 authorizations that include municipalities, counties, the Nebraska Department of Transportation, and the University of Nebraska-Lincoln.
+The Construction Storm Water General Permit was reissued, effective November 1, 2016.
+The Industrial Storm Water General Permit was issued on July 18, 2016.
+During FY2017, online application processes were utilized for these general permits which streamlined the issuance of coverage to applicants.
+Determinations for coverage can now be made within a couple of days for qualified applicants.

-There are 626 facilities with discharge authorizations under individual permits (municipal, industry and pretreatment), and 23 municipal storm water permits (MS4).
-There are 3971 active facilities authorized to discharge under other general permits.
-The general permits include authorizations for 2822 sites under the construction general storm water permit, 161 under dewatering including Omaha, 46 under hydrostatic testing, 845 under industrial storm water, 40 under pesticide, and 38 under the treated ground water remediation discharge general permit.
+There are 613 facilities with discharge authorizations under individual permits (municipal, industrial and pretreatment), and 23 municipal storm water permits (MS4).
+There are 2,026 active facilities authorized to discharge under other general permits.
+The general permits include 1,173 active authorizations under the construction general storm water permit, 48 dewatering including Omaha, 8 hydrostatic testing, 735 industrial storm water, 14 pesticide, and 48 Treated Ground Water Remediation Discharge sites.